 The Fundamentals of Decision Quality (DQ)

-Decision Quality provides the defining framework for a good decision.
-It is an extension of Decision Analysis (DA)—a set of concepts and tools that produce clarity about the best choice in an uncertain and dynamic environment.
+Decision quality provides the defining framework for a good decision.
+It is an extension of decision science and in particular, of decision analysis (DA)—a set of concepts and tools that produce clarity about the best choice in an uncertain and dynamic environment.
 DQ not only uses DA to get to the “right” answer, but also engages the most important parties in the decision process to achieve alignment and commitment to action.